Review Newborn Hearing Screening results at first Well Child visit

 Respond promptly to Minnesota Department of Health requests for follow-up information and plans

-Partnering with your Doctor The Medical Home Approach: A guide for families with children who have genetic conditions (Region 4 Genetics Collaborative)
+Partnering with your Doctor The Medical Home Approach: A guide for families with children who have genetic conditions (Midwest Genetics Network)

 Minnesota Department of Health, Health Care Homes